Alouux/CART-253/OutSpace/README.md

 I also created a sprite sheet for Luna's left and right movements in a past iteration, but could not implement it in time.
 The sprite sheet included her "power up" mode when she acquires her dash on the boss level.
 I would love to fletch it out on my own time just for fun or for a future project.

+It is rather interesting seeing the development of your concept, not just from where you started but also the expectations you set for the final product.
+I learned a lot about setting realistic goals for myself within the confines of a project guideline.
+In doing so for future iterations, I believe this skill will allow me to develop my concepts with more tact and precision rather than spreading myself too thin.

 # Sketches, Iterations and Documentation

 **The Luna(r) Phases**